ArthurClemens/faceted_search/README.md

 This brings the following benefits:

 - Keeps all your data private, stored in your own database — no need to set up an external server or pay for a faceted search provider.
+- Because search data is cached in a materialized view, searches can be significantly faster.
 - Integrates seamlessly with an existing Flop setup, using the same concepts and functions.
 - Combines faceted search with regular Flop-based filters and text search.
-- Allows scoping per table, user, or any other scope you define.
+- Allows scoping by table, user, or any other scope you define.
-- Because search data is cached in a database view, searching may be substantially faster.
+- Flexible label text definitions.

 ## Library concepts

 - Searching, filtering and faceting is performed on a "search view", a [materialized view ⤴](https://en.wikipedia.org/wiki/Materialized_view) that has searchable data cached in a database table.
 - The search view is created from a [schema configuration](documentation/schema_configuration.md) that defines which database tables the data is fetched from.
+- The search view can be [scoped](#scoping-data) to only include a subset of the source data, for example, content from a single user.
 - Searching and filtering is done using [Flop search ⤴](https://hexdocs.pm/flop) on the search view.
 - [Faceted search](#faceted-search ↓) is performed with the same Flop search parameters.
-Facet results includes available facets and options, along with result counts, and can be used to create UI controls.
+Facet results include available facets and options, along with result counts, and can be used to create UI controls.

 ## The search view